danielherrerahsph/Reddit_Wallstreetbets/README.md

 **Problem Statement:
 The wallstreetbets reddit community gets a lot of flack for its incredibly bold -- at times, downright absurd -- trades.
 However, it was very right about the GME saga.
 How can I measure the success of the community in taking certain trade positions?**

-Well, I began with some initial analysis which can be seen in the 'wsb_initial' file.
+Well, I began with some initial analysis which can be seen in the 'stocks' file.
 This file includes a much more detailed outline of my thought process and steps.
 However, I will breifly summarize the key tools used: regular expressions, beautiful soup, praw, matplotlib, pandas.
 The current analysis is essentially EDA and walks through a hypothetical outcome if you had invested $100,000 on the top mentioned stocks of previous months compared to investing simply in $QQQ. *Spoiler*: buying said stocks did not seem to be effective when compared to buying the $QQQ ETF.

 Note: My personal client information was hidden for the API.
 You will need to insert your own, specifically for the reddit API wrapper (praw).